celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ## After Block Production Begins

-Once block production starts, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of Governance Proposals in a process which will be a preview of the deployment process for the Celo Mainnet.
+Once block production starts on April 6th at 1600 UTC, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of Governance Proposals in a process which will be a preview of the deployment process for the Celo Mainnet.

 `ReleaseGold` contracts will be used to provide the required testnet units of Celo Gold required to register a validator and vote. `ReleaseGold` is the same mechanism that will be used to distribute Celo Gold to Stake Off participants, so it will be used in Baklava to give you a chance to get familiar with the process.